 In March 2020, the COVID-19 outbreak was declared a pandemic by the World Health Organization.
 As a result, all of the markets that the Company operates in were subject to stay-at-home orders, and the majority of its properties were temporarily closed in part or completely.
-Following staggered re-openings during 2020, all Centers have been open and operating since October 7, 2020, and government mandated restrictions have generally been eased during the first quarter of 2021, including in the Company's key markets of California and New York, which were the most capacity-restricted markets upon re-opening in 2020.
+Following staggered re-openings during 2020, all Centers have been open and operating since October 7, 2020.
+As of the date of this Quarterly Report on Form 10-Q, government-imposed capacity restrictions resulting from COVID-19 have been essentially eliminated across the Company's markets.